 What are the tax implications of taking out life insurance?

 If your estate is valued below £325,000, no inheritance tax will be payable.
-For anything above this threshold, your children and grandchildren will need to pay 40% tax.
+However, for anything above this threshold, your beneficiaries will need to pay 40% tax.

 One way to get around this is by writing your life insurance into a trust, where the money goes directly to your beneficiaries and is not considered part of your estate.
-Some people take out life insurance just so they can help loved ones cover their inheritance tax bill.
+In addition, some people take out life insurance to help loved ones cover their inheritance tax bill.

 If you would like to learn more about ways to use your life insurance to pay your inheritance tax, we have a detailed guide looking into the pros and cons of this choice here.